realsaraf/snap-and-dock/README.md

  And thats all!

- For more details, please have a look the code in this project.
+ For more details, please have a look at the code in this project.